-The SeaTalk™ interface, originally developed by Autohelm in the early 1990’s, was included on pretty much all Autohelm and Rarmarine (and some Raytheon) products up until about 2012.
-As a result there are thousands and thousands of boats around the world that have a SeaTalk 1 network and many owners would like to get the SeaTalk data on to a PC, MAC or LINUX device.
+The SeaTalk™ interface, originally developed by Autohelm in the early 1990’s, was included on pretty much all Autohelm and Raymarine (and some Raytheon) products up until about 2012.
+As a result there are thousands of boats around the world that have a SeaTalk 1 network.
+Many of these owners, for one reason or another, need to convert from SeaTalk to USB and to NMEA 0183.

-Raymarine’s own SeaTalk to NMEA converter (E85001) is no longer available, and although some instruments/MFDs/autopilots have NMEA0183 interfaces, they do not always convert all of the data and require additional NMEA to USB adaptors.
+Raymarine’s own SeaTalk to NMEA converter (E85001) is no longer available.
+Although some of these instruments/MFDs/autopilots have NMEA0183 interfaces, they do not always convert all of the data and require additional NMEA to USB adaptors.

-Digital Yacht’s SeaTalk to NMEA (USB) Converter is a small but powerful interface that provides bi-directional conversion between a SeaTalk network and a computer’s USB interface.
-Taking its power from the SeaTalk network, the ST-NMEA Converter features a full, multi-transistor SeaTalk 1 interface and a high speed USB 2.0 interface that allows key navigational data to be reliably shared between the SeaTalk network and applications running on the computer.
+Digital Yacht’s SeaTalk to USB Converter is a small but powerful interface that provides bi-directional conversion between a SeaTalk network and a computer’s USB interface.
+The ST-NMEA converter takes its power from the SeaTalk network.
+It features a full, multi-transistor SeaTalk 1 interface and a high speed USB 2.0 interface.
+Therefore, key navigational data between the SeaTalk network and applications running on the computer can be shared reliably.

 The ST-NMEA converter can also be configured to work in a special “Raw Data” mode ($STALK) which is gaining support in some Open Source projects.
 Developers and advanced users that want to access the raw SeaTalk data can take advantage of this.

-The ST-NMEA (USB) Converter is ideal for connection to any USB equipped computer (Windows/Mac/LINUX compatible), whilst an ISO Version of the ST-NMEA Converter is also available for direct connection to NMEA0183 systems.
+This Seatalk to NMEA converter is ideal for connection to any USB equipped computer (Windows/Mac/LINUX compatible).
+An ISO Version of the ST-NMEA Converter is also available for direct connection to NMEA0183 systems.